-A simple and quick pasta dish made with basil and parsley.
+A simple and quick pasta dish made with an easy basil pesto sauce.

-If you have all the ingredients on hand, pesto pasta is a quick, fresh, and tasty meal.
+Pesto Pasta is a quick, fresh, and tasty meal.
+[Tweet this]

 1/2 cup olive oil